0xbhvn/crashed-backend/docs/aggregation.md

      - Update the "total_games" counter and adjust timestamps accordingly.

    - **For Time-Series Data (Intervals):**
-     - Map the new game’s timestamp to its interval bucket (e.g., round to the nearest 10 minutes).
+     - Map the new game's timestamp to its interval bucket (e.g., round to the nearest 10 minutes).
      - Retrieve the existing bucket aggregate from Redis and update its count and total games.

    - **For Sequential Patterns (Series):**